 What is adalimumab?

-Adalimumab (Humira™) is an anti-TNF drug.
-In rheumatoid arthritis and some other conditions, too much of a protein called TNF (tumour necrosis factor) is produced in the body, causing inflammation, pain and damage to the bones and joints.
-Anti-TNF drugs such as adalimumab block the action of TNF and so reduce this inflammation.
+In rheumatoid arthritis (room-a-toyd arth-rye-tus) and some other conditions, too much of a protein called TNF is produced in the body.
+This causes inflammation, pain and damage to your joints.
+Anti-TNF drugs such as adalimumab block TNF and so reduce this inflammation.

-Adalimumab isn’t a painkiller but can modify the disease and improve your symptoms over a period of 2–12 weeks.
+Adalimumab isn’t a painkiller, but it can treat your condition and you should start to feel better over a period of 2–12 weeks.

 - rheumatoid arthritis